ltcolscotty/fall24-workshop/README.md

 # fall24-workshop

 This is a dummy repository that will be used for the workshop challenge.
-In this challege, you are required to remove the contents of .env file from the comit history, so that no environment varaibles are published in the application.
+In this challenge, you are required to remove the contents of .env file from the commit history, so that no environment variables are published in the application.
+Fork the repository, make the required changes, and open a pull request.

 Resources:
 https://learngitbranching.js.org/